VidarHUN/dns-task/README.md

 In this task you will be able to deploy a CoreDNS DNS server in a Kubernetes cluster and use resilience and request control through l7mp.

-For sake of simplicity the DNS server provide a simple `A` record, which is look like this in the config:
+For the sake of simplicity the DNS server provides a simple `A` record, which is looks like this in the config:

 ```
 host.example.com.
 IN  A   192.168.1.3